 The three Nantucket Lighthouses offer a rare glimpse into the island’s extensive maritime history.
 As one of the main trading ports in the 18th Century, Nantucket has multiple lighthouse for ships and whaling boats to safely navigate the Atlantic.
 Historic and scenic, the three lighthouses on Nantucket continue to delight visitors.
 Make sure to see at least one of the three Nantucket lighthouses – Brant Point Lighthouse, Sankaty Lighthouse and Great Point Lighthouse – all located in different parts of the island.
-Even if you’re visiting Nantucket for a day trip, you should make sure you see at least one of the three Nantucket lighthouses.
+Even if you’re visiting Nantucket for a day trip from Cape Cod, you should make sure you see at least one of the three Nantucket lighthouses.

 Brant Point Lighthouse